MapItAnywhere/MapItAnywhere/README.md

 You now have FPV-BEV pairs with associated metadata and camera parameters !

-**Note** to get satellite imagery for comparison you must first download it by toggling the store_sat option in the configuration
+**Note** to get satellite imagery for comparison you must first download it by toggling the store_sat option in the configuration and setting up a google earth project.

 ### 3. (Optional) Visualize your data
 You can visualize a few samples using the tool `mia/misc_tools/vis_samples.py`.